LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module4/materials/exercises/filewrite-2/README.md

 ##### Module 4
 [Back to Prep for Class 2](../../class2-prep#files-hex)
-# Exercise: Restaurant Menus - Part 2
+# Exercise: Good Burger - Part 2

 Redo the [Good Burger](../filewrite/) exercise, but this time instead of using `fputs` to write to a file, use <a href="https://reference.cs50.net/stdio.h/fwrite" target="_blank">fwrite</a>.